Elena Dementieva: 2007: Dropping out of the top 10

 Dementieva won two titles, reached three semifinals and five quarterfinals, and reached the fourth round at the Australian Open.
-After her first semifinal of the year at the Tier I Toray Pan Pacific Open in Tokyo, Dementieva suffered a rib fracture in Antwerp and was off the tour for nine weeks, leaving the top 10 in April for the first time in nearly four years.
+After her first semifinal of the year at the Tier I Pan Pacific Open in Tokyo, Dementieva suffered a rib fracture in Antwerp and was off the tour for nine weeks, leaving the top 10 in April for the first time in nearly four years.
 At the J&S Cup in Warsaw, she lost to Venus Williams.
 Dementieva won her fourth event back on tour at the Tier III event in Istanbul, her first career singles title on red clay.
 She was upset in the third round of the French Open by Marion Bartoli the following week.
 Three weeks later, she lost to Bartoli again in the quarterfinals of the tournament in Eastbourne, East Sussex 1–6, 0–6.
 She lost in the third round of Wimbledon to Tamira Paszek in three sets.
 During the North American summer hard-court season, she reached the semifinals of the tournaments in San Diego and New Haven and the quarterfinals of the tournament in Los Angeles, but lost early at the Tier I Rogers Cup in Toronto and at the US Open.
 By the end of the summer, Dementieva had fallen to world No. 20, her lowest ranking since 2002.

 In the fall, Dementieva reached two successive quarterfinals in Beijing and Stuttgart.
 At the latter event, Dementieva defeated Amélie Mauresmo and Daniela Hantuchová before losing to world No. 1 Justine Henin in the quarterfinals.
 In the final of the Tier I Kremlin Cup in Moscow, Dementieva, being unseeded, defeated Serena Williams for the first time in her career.
 Winning the title in Moscow returned Dementieva to the top 10 at world No. 10 for one week.
 Her first-round loss at the Zurich Open the following week, however, caused her ranking to fall to world No. 11.
-2007 was the first year since 2002 that Dementieva did not finish the year in the top 10 and the first year since 1999 that she did not secure a spot at the year-end Sony Ericsson Championships.
+2007 was the first year since 2002 that Dementieva did not finish the year in the top 10 and the first year since 1999 that she did not secure a spot at the year-end Tour Championships.